The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 Gabriel de Saint-Aubin’s 18th-century painting shows Pompey celebrating his third triumph over Mithridates on his 45th birthday in 61 BC.
 Rome Across Europe

-The problem Pompey had back in Rome was the same Sulla and Marius had had before him and Julius Caesar would have after him: the republican system had no way of recognising (and rewarding) incredible individual achievement.
-A triumphant general, worshipped as a god abroad and responsible for expanding Rome’s Empire, was expected to settle back into the Senate when he returned as one amongst equals.
-Understandably this didn’t sit well with some of the Republic’s more egotistical figures.
-Traditionally, consuls were meant to renounce their power at the end of each year, ensuring nobody could build up a monopoly.
-But there were ways around it.
+The problem Pompey faced back in Rome was the same Sulla and Marius had faced before him and Julius Caesar would face after him: that the political system of the Roman Republic had no way of recognising (and rewarding) exceptional individual achievement.
+A triumphant general, who had expanded the Roman Empire and in some cases even enjoyed worship as a god, was expected to settle back into the Senate at sit as one among equals.
+Clearly this was anathema to the Republic’s more egotistical figures, and while consuls were, in theory, meant to renounce their power at the end of each year and retire to the back benches, there were certain ways around it.

 Short of following in Sulla’s footsteps and marching on Rome, one was to make sure that if you couldn’t keep hold of power yourself, you could at least skew things in your favour by getting ‘your man’ elected.
 This is precisely what Pompey did when he teamed up with two other aspiring politicians, Gaius Julius Caesar and the richest man in Rome Marcus Licinius Crassus, and formed the First Triumvirate.